1977 European Cup Winners' Cup final

-The 1977 European Cup Winners' Cup Final was a football match contested between Hamburger SV of West Germany and the defending champions, Anderlecht of Belgium.
+The 1977 European Cup Winners' Cup Final was a football match contested between the defending champions, Anderlecht of Belgium and Hamburger SV of West Germany.
 It was the final match of the 1976–77 European Cup Winners' Cup tournament and the 17th European Cup Winners' Cup final in history.
 The final was held at Olympisch Stadion in Amsterdam, Netherlands (the venue was decided in Bern by the UEFA Executive Committee on 17 September 1976).
 Hamburg won the match 2–0 thanks to goals by Georg Volkert and Felix Magath.